yostaka/advanced-lane-detection/writeup.md

 I describes steps for lane detection as follows.

 1. Take histogram counting number of pixels in same x coordinate.
 I used the 2 peaky x coordinates as starting points for left lane line and right lane line respectively.
-To be more precise, left lane detection starts with highest number of counts on left half area, and right lane detection starts with highest number of counts on right half area.
+To be more precise, left lane detection starts with x coordinate having highest number of counts on left half area, and right lane detection starts with x coordinate having highest number of counts on right half area.

 ![alt text][img-pipeline3]

 2. I used windowing method to determine which pixels are relevant to each lane lines, and it allows to follow curved lanes.
 Then, I fit my lane lines with a 2nd order polynominal.